Cozy Peach Kitchen

 Overhead view of white square casserole dish filled with stuffed shells.

-When I'm looking for nourishing comfort food, I turn to meals like chili mac, pasta bakes, and spaghetti.
-These stuffed shells fit perfectly onto that list because they are made with simple, wholesome ingredients.
+When I'm looking for nourishing comfort food, I turn to meals like vegetarian chili mac, this vegan pasta bake, and one pot vegetarian spaghetti.
+These vegan tofu stuffed shells fit perfectly onto that list because they are made with simple, wholesome ingredients.

 Labeled ingredients.